MicrosoftDocs/azure-ai-docs/articles/search/search-howto-index-markdown-blobs.md

 > [!NOTE]
 > The `submode` does not need to be set explicitly here because `oneToMany` is the default.

- This markdown file would result in three search documents after indexing, due to the three content sections.
-The search document resulting from the first content section of the provided markdown document would contain the following values for `content`, `sections`, `h1`, and `h2`:
+ This Markdown file would result in three search documents after indexing, due to the three content sections.
+The search document resulting from the first content section of the provided Markdown document would contain the following values for `content`, `sections`, `h1`, and `h2`:

 ```http
 {